elkouhen/opa-repo/README.md

-# Kubernetes Policies
+# Policy Management

-The policies are implemented via the [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) query and assertion language and managed with OPA ([Open Policy Agent](https://www.openpolicyagent.org/)) : OPA can validate JSON resource descriptions regarding a policy implemented in Rego.
+The policies are
+* Implemented via the [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) query and assertion language
+* And managed with OPA ([Open Policy Agent](https://www.openpolicyagent.org/)) : OPA can validate JSON resource descriptions regarding a policy implemented in Rego.

 ## Policy List